 Volunteer (adult or youth) refers to a person who provides services for WPC and receives no remuneration or monetary benefits.
 Volunteers include, but are not limited to, persons elected or appointed to serve on session, boards, committees, teachers and youth sponsors, hospitality volunteers who cook, serve, clean-up and decorate for WPC events and all other groups under the jurisdiction of the session.

-Webster Presbyterian Church

-Procedures supporting the

-Sexual Misconduct Policy

-The Sections containing the procedures that Webster Presbyterian Church follows in order to implement the requirements of the Sexual Misconduct Policy are found in a separate document.

-These procedures can be changed without Session approval by the Personnel Committee as described in Section 3.4, but Session shall be informed of any change and the purpose of the change.
-These procedures will be reviewed annually.

-Attachment A: Sexual Misconduct Policy Officer Acknowledgement Form
+Attachment A: Congregational Respect Policy Officer Acknowledgement Form

 For Session, Board of Deacons, Trustees, and others as directed by WPC Session